Rural areas in the United States: Demographics

 States with the highest median household incomes in rural areas were Connecticut ($93,382) and New Jersey ($92,972) (not statistically different from each other).
 The state with the lowest rural median household income was Mississippi ($40,200).
 Among rural areas, poverty rates varied from a low in Connecticut (4.6 percent) to a high in New Mexico (21.9 percent).

 About 13.4 million children under the age of 18 live in rural areas of the nation.
 Children in rural areas had lower rates of poverty than those in urban areas (18.9 percent compared with 22.3 percent), but more of them were uninsured (7.3 percent compared with 6.3 percent).
 A higher percentage of "own children" in rural areas lived in married-couple households (76.3 percent compared with 67.4 percent). ("Own children" includes never-married biological, step and adopted children of the couple).

 As of 2016, about 7 percent of homeless people in the United States live in rural areas, although some believe that this is an underestimate.

 Health

-There are significant health disparities between urban and rural areas of the United States.
-The per capita rate of primary care physicians is lower in rural areas of the country (65 primary care physicians per 100,000 rural Americans, compared to 105 primary care physicians for urban and suburban Americans).
-Rural Americans are also more likely than other Americans to suffer from chronic health conditions such as diabetes, heart disease, and cancer.
+There are significant health disparities between urban and rural areas.
+The per capita rate of primary care physicians is lower in rural areas (65 primary care physicians per 100,000 rural Americans, compared to 105 primary care physicians for urban and suburban Americans).
+Rural Americans are more likely than other Americans to suffer from chronic health conditions such as diabetes, heart disease, and cancer.

 A study published in the journal JAMA Pediatrics in 2015 analyzed data on U.S. youth suicide rates from 1996 to 2010.
 It found that the rates of suicides for rural Americans aged 10 to 24 was almost double the rate among their urban counterparts.
 This was attributed to social isolation, greater availability of guns, and difficulty accessing healthcare.

 Notwithstanding the economic and health challenges, a 2018 survey of rural adults found a majority felt they were better off financially than their parents at the same age.
 They thought their children would also experience such improvement.
 Forty percent said their lives came out better than they expected.